a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Create a set of nested folders with a total path length just under the 64-character limit (e.g. "/RAMA/AAAAAAAAAAAAAAA/BBBBBBBBBBBBBBB/CCCCCCCCCCCCCCC/DDDDDDDDDD").
 Rename the volume so that the total path length of the innermost folder would be longer than 64 characters (e.g. "RAMAXXXXXXXXXXX").
 Repeat the following operations, and verify that an error is shown and DeskTop doesn't crash or hang:
   * Select the innermost folder.
 File > Get Info.
   * Select the innermost folder.
-File > Rename...
+File > Rename
   * Select the innermost folder.
-File > Duplicate...
+File > Duplicate
   * Select the innermost folder.
 File > Copy To... (and pick a target)
   * Select the innermost folder.
 Shortcuts > Add a Shortcut...
   * Drag a file onto the innermost folder.